ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `btrfs subvolume show path`: show informations about subvolume mounted a path

 `btrfs subvolume list path`: list all subvolumes of the filesystem the path belongs to

+`sudo btrfs subvolume snapshot -r subvolume-src snapshot-dst`: from the subvolume mounted at subvolume-src ceate a snapshot at snpshot-dst
+- `-r`: make the snapshot readonly, otherwise, it would be writable.
+Needed to send the snapshot to external device

+`btrfs property get -ts snapshot-path`: outputs `ro=true` if snapshot is readonly and `ro=false` writable
+- `-ts`: type subvolume (snapshot is also subvolume). see man.

+`sudo btrfs property set -ts snapshot-path ro true`: set snapshot at snapshot-path to be readonly (or writable if `true` is replaced by `false`)

+`sudo btrfs send snapshot-path | sudo btrfs receive destination-folder`: copies subvolume/snapshot at snapshot-path into the destination-folder on different drive.
+The subvolume/snapshot needs to be read only.

+`sudo btrfs send -p parent-snapshot-path snapshot-path | sudo btrfs receive destination-folder`: copies subvolume/snapshot at snapshot-path into the destination-folder on different drive in form of increment with respect to snapshot at parrent-snapshot-path (faster & less memory consuming).
+The parent snapshot must exist at both parent-snapshot-path and in the destinatio-folder The subvolume/snapshot needs to be read only.

 ## Fedora related commands